vmware-tanzu/pinniped/README.md

 ## Installation

-Currently, Pinniped supports self-hosted clusters where the teh Kube Controller Manager pod is accessible to Pinniped.
+Currently, Pinniped supports self-hosted clusters where the Kube Controller Manager pod is accessible from Pinniped's pods.
-Support for other type of Kubernetes distributions is coming soon.
+Support for other types of Kubernetes distributions is coming soon.

 To try Pinniped, see [deploy/README.md](deploy/README.md).